CrucibleNetworksLtd/EmergenceSDKUnreal/readme.md

 # Emergence Unreal SDK
 The Emergence Unreal Plugin is a Web3 SDK for game developers.
 You can find the releases in the [downloads section](https://github.com/CrucibleNetworksLtd/EmergenceSDKUnreal/releases/) and the [documentation on our website](https://docs.crucible.network/).
+You can also find a sample project .zip with the latest release in the [downloads section](https://github.com/CrucibleNetworksLtd/EmergenceSDKUnreal/releases/).